UWCS/fng/README.md

 ### Image

 The container image is based on Docker's Arch Linux.
 It includes patched in Nvidia support from the host through Distrobox.
 SystemD is executed within the container to maintain a sandboxed environment.

+The `Dockerfile` handles container building, install system components here.

+The image is built via a Github Actions workflow and packaged into GHCR, run the workflow via dispatch trigger to update.

+Arbitrary Files can be added to the host image via `system-files`.

+`/home/fng` is used as the home directory.